RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Upgraded OpenVPN to 2.3.2
    - CHANGED: Implemented IPTraffic support in DualWAN - Load balanced mode (Experimental builds)
+   - CHANGED: Updated miniupnpd to 20130730
+   - CHANGED: Updated some prebuilt binaries (RT-AC56U)
+   - CHANGED: Updated 2.6.36 kernel to the latest code used in 372_184 (RT-AC56U), includes some changes related to USB3, and PPP/CTF.
    - FIXED: web server would crash if you entered too much data in OpenVPN key/cert fields.